Bike loop, fort history, harbor views

 Use a carriage if the pace matters

-Carriage tours are most useful when you want scenery and orientation without turning the day into another long walk or ride.
+Carriage tours are most helpful when you want scenery and orientation without turning the day into another long walk or ride.

 Keep one harbor hour open